Where is the Amcache registry key?

 C:\Windows\AppCompat\Programs\Amcache.hve.LOG2

-When the Compatibility Appraiser loads the hive (or when you
+When the Compatibility Appraiser loads it (or when you load it yourself with reg load), the contents mount under HKLM\Amcache with:

 Root\